ggwzrd/coinmunity-assignment/README.md

 In this case, the only way for the user to be able to be part of the community again, is to demonstrate his / her commitment to it.
 This can be done each time that you login into the platform.
-Each user will receive **0.5** every time he / she logs into the platform, with a maximum of **once per day**.
+Each user will receive **0.5** points every time he / she logs into the platform, with a maximum of **once per day**.